top of page

 21. SAFETY & DEFENCE, everyone has the right, at all times, to safety, and to use reasonable measures to defend themselves, others, and property.

 People may feel that the supreme law we are proposing is too simple and misses many basic laws, but when it is fully understood this is not the case, and the opposite is true.
-To illustrate these points consider the following examples.
+To illustrate these points consider the following examples:

-There is no supreme law that explicitly says murder is illegal, but this is dealt with in law 11 as being murdered would mean someone having something imposed upon them that is against their will, and therefore is illegal.
+There is no supreme law that explicitly states murder is illegal, but this is dealt with in law 11 as being murdered would mean someone having something imposed upon them that is against their will, and therefore is illegal.
 The same would apply to rape, torture, humiliation, and slavery.
 However euthanasia is not illegal because it does not impose something on someone that is against their will.
 (However it would need to be proved that this was the case, through a careful process and documentation).

 Our supreme law says nothing on freedom of sexual orientation and expression, but again law 11 deals with this (along with the understanding that it is amongst consenting adults).
 So any form of sexual expression is legal so long as it does not impose upon an adult something that is against their will.

-Education on law would deal with hundreds of examples of how supreme law works and applies to daily life, just like the examples above, these examples would be taught through all of the years of schooling and into adulthood.
-Another aspect of this education is that most crimes will break more than one law, and in many cases many more than one.
-For example murder, rape, and torture, which break law 11, would all effectively break laws 2,3,5,6,10, and 17 as well.
-Indeed this truth goes even further, and when studying supreme law, everyone will see that it would be difficult to find a crime that only breaks one law.
-This is how powerful supreme law is; when you construct a very simple and fundamental set of moral laws, that sit over all other law, it overwhelmingly guides all behaviour accurately and simply, many times over.
+Another aspect of this education is that it will become very clear that most crimes will break more than one law, and in many cases many more than one.
+For example murder, rape, and torture, which break law 11, would all effectively break laws 2,3,5,6,10, and 16 as well.
+Indeed this truth goes even further, as when studying supreme law, everyone will see that it would be difficult to find a crime that only breaks one law, everyone will see that every crime breaks many laws.
+This is how powerful supreme law is; when you construct a very simple and fundamental set of moral laws, that sit over all other law, it overwhelmingly guides all behaviour accurately and simply, many times over, leaving no doubt as to what is the correct behaviour.
+This leads to the deepest truth of all, when law is understood at the deepest level, all of law can be encapsulated in a single simple statement.
+When this is fully understood people will understand that there are a number of such statements, they are all entirely equal to each other, and that they all produce the same outcome when they are followed correctly, i.e. they guide all of human behaviour in any circumstance Three examples of these single simple statements that encapsulate the entirety of all law are as follows:

 There are other fundamental problems in our system of law and it's enforcement which are not resolved by our Supreme Law Policy.
 One such example is the fact that our criminal justice system is not self funded, it is paid for by innocent tax payers, and this results in a continual and inevitable lack of funding, meaning many crimes (particularly nearly all small ones) are not investigated and prosecuted.
 Another example is the civil justice system favouring the wealthy, and making it almost impossible for people of average means to represent themselves fairly in court.
 These issue and all others are resolved in our Law & its Practice Policy, our Criminal Justice Policy, and our Prison & Rehabilitation PolicyThese policies work together to provide a fully functional, self funding, fair, and efficient, justice system, and a prison system that is also self funded, fully protects the public, and fully rehabilitates prisoners.